 A great calendar scheduling plugin is CoSchedule, it’s an editorial calendar for your content marketing and social scheduling.

 Before your client starts sharing their content on social media, a featured image should be associated with each post.
 Without that automatic image attachment, they may end up with plain text posts that receive much less attention than ones that include an image.
 Add the Post List Featured Image plugin to your site, so your clients can see which post or pages that do not have a featured image.

-The responsibility of attaching a featured image to a posts is something the content editor have to manage on their own, but you can give them a tool that’ll remind them when they’ve forgotten to take care of it.
+The responsibility of attaching a featured image to a post is something the content editor has to manage on their own, but you can give them a tool that’ll remind them when they’ve forgotten to take care of it.

 Add Variety to Sidebars

 Sidebars may seem like an inconsequential piece of a website, but they provide a great opportunity to create a more customized experience for both your client and their site visitors.

 The Custom Sidebars plugin allows you to display custom widget configurations on any page, post, category, post type, or archive page, you can even target a different audience.
 By designing the sidebar element to reflect that purpose, you’re giving the website a much more professional look and your clients a chance to convert more leads by serving more customized sidebar elements to their audience.